ja3ekja/checkout-component/README.md

 * Lombok

 ## Git
-* No code commits to master
+* Almost no code commits to master (only documents)
 * Each sprint had its own branch
 * Pull request
 * Squash and merge for better history